AntonAleksandrov13/antonaleksandrov13.github.io/_posts/2024-12-25-setting-up-home-cluster.md

 ```

 This would allow us to check the status of `eth0`.
 We don't want to reconfigure it if `eth0` is already connected.
-Then based on guide let's modify the connection and restart it only if it is in status `disconnected` or `connecting`(about this status I have learnt accidentally, when I have wiped Caspar clean to test out all my playbooks from scratch.
+Then based on the guide let's modify the connection and restart it only if it is in status `disconnected` or `connecting`(about this status I have learnt accidentally, when I have wiped Caspar clean to test out all my playbooks from scratch.
 It seems to appear when the system is loading and interfaces trying to figure out their status).

 ```yaml
     - name: Configure Wired connection 1 with static IP